richard-austin/security-cam/README_CLOUD.md

 up
 (with necessary configuration adjustments) on (preferably) a public server to enable the use of NVRs through this means.
-### Setting up the NVR for the Cloud Service
+## Setting up the NVR for the Cloud Service

-* The NVR must have the correct cloudActiveMQUrl set up in application.yml which should contain the domain/IP and port used by ActiveMQ for the Cloud Service.
-If this needs to be changed, the tomcat service should be restarted to apply the update (***sudo systemctl restart tomcat9.service***)
+### <div id="set-amq-params">Set ActiveMQ username, password and host</div>
+To connect to ActiveMQ, the correct credentials and ActiveMQ host have to be entered.
+* If a local NVR account has been set up: -
+  * Open the General menu and select **Admin Functions**
+  * Select **Set ActiveMQ Credentials**
+* If there is no local NVR account
+  * From within the same LAN as the NVR, open a browser at ***NVR address:8080/cua***
+  * Select **Set ActiveMQ Credentials**
+* Enter the username (usually cloud) given on initial installation of **activemq-for-cloud-service**
+* Enter the password given on initial installation of **activemq-for-cloud-service** (this will be a 20 character string consisting of upper and lower case letters and numbers).
+* Enter the password again in the **Confirm Password** field
+* Enter the ActiveMQ host (this can be an IP address or hostname).
+* Click the **Update Creds** button, the new settings will be applied.
+#### Changing the ActiveMQ username and password
+* Open the General menu and select "Set ActiveMQ Credentials"
+* The credentials can be changed by the admin user at any time by repeating the above procedure, the current ActiveMQ host will appear as the default in the ActiveMQ Host field.
+* Click the **Update Creds** button, the new settings will be applied.
+#### <div id="amq-host">Changing the ActiveMQ Host</div>
+* Open the General menu and select "Set ActiveMQ Credentials"
+* To change the host without changing the username and password, leave the username and password fields blank and update the ActiveMQ host field only.
+* Click the **Update Creds** button, the new settings will be applied.
-* If there is a local account for direct access on the NVR, you should to ensure that the link to the Cloud Service is enabled: -
+* If there is a local account for direct access on the NVR, you should ensure that the link to the Cloud Service is enabled: -
     * **General** menu
         * **Set CloudProxy Status**